Warda-Syeda/matlabMRICourse/part_one_understanding_data_structures.md

 !!!! insert code here !!!!

+'dicomread' allows 'filename' or 'fileinfo' as input arguments.
+Using 'fileinfo' for identifying the dICOM file to read gives flexibility.

 ## Structures in MATLAB

 Structures are a convenient way of grouping heterogeneous data together into a single entity.